-CEO Compensation Pay Ratio for Fiscal Year 2022
+CEO Compensation Pay Ratio for Fiscal Year 2023

 We monitor the relationship between the compensation of our executive officers and the compensation of our non-managerial employees.
-For 2022, Mr. FitzGerald's total compensation of \$9,402,045 was approximately 209 times the total compensation of a median employee, \$45,060.
-We identified the median employee using base salary and bonus payments (i.e., cash-based compensation) for all individuals, excluding Mr. FitzGerald, who were employed by Middleby on December 31, 2022 (whether employed on a full time, part-time, seasonal, or temporary basis).
+For 2023, Mr. FitzGerald's total compensation of \$8,434,879 was approximately 168 times the total compensation of a median employee, \$50,089.
+We identified the median employee using base salary and bonus payments (i.e., cashbased compensation) for all individuals, excluding Mr. FitzGerald, who were employed by Middleby on December 30, 2023 (whether employed on a full time, part-time, seasonal, or temporary basis).
+We used a December 30 measurement date to select our median employee for fiscal year 2023 rather than the December 31 measurement date we used last year, because December 30 was the last day of fiscal year 2023 and December 31 was the last day of fiscal year 2022.
 After identifying the median employee, we calculated annual total compensation for such employee using the same methodology we use to determine Mr. FitzGerald's compensation for the Summary Compensation Table.

-Middleby is a global company with a total employee population of approximately 11,268 employees as of December 31, 2022.
-This total is made up of approximately 6,272 U.S-based employees and approximately 4,996 employees located in 23 jurisdictions outside of the U.S. Our employee population studied to determine the median employee consisted of approximately 11,268 individuals.
+Middleby is a global company with a total employee population of approximately 10,722 employees as of December 30, 2023.
+This total is made up of approximately 5,918 U.S-based employees and approximately 4,804 employees located in 24 jurisdictions outside of the U.S. Our employee population studied to determine the median employee consisted of approximately 10,722 individuals.